 - Instead of moving announcements, stick matching address labels on the inside of your personal note cards.

 We hope you enjoyed our note card ideas.
-Now, go, send someone a smile.
+Now go and send someone a smile.
+And if you don’t have your own note cards, it’s high time you ordered some from Pear Tree!

-If you’re lucky, your mother, grandmother or, perhaps, a teacher taught you how to write a traditional thank you card
+If you’re lucky, your mother, grandmother, or perhaps a teacher taught you how to write a thank you note

 .
 It goes something like this: “Dear _______, Thank you for the ______.
 I will get a lot of use out of it.
 Thanks again.
 Love, ________.”

-We all fall back on this basic format when we are in a hurry, or don’t know the recipient very well.
-But often a formal note doesn’t feel right, especially for a close friend or someone who’s done something unexpectedly nice.
+We all fall back on this basic format when we are in a hurry or don’t know the recipient very well.
+But often this stilted format doesn’t feel right, especially for a close friend or someone who’s done something unexpectedly nice.
 Sometimes a simple heartfelt thanks in your own words works better.
 But what to say?
+How to say it?

-Some of our customers have quoted writers or religious verses, written their own personal haikus, said thank you in multiple languages, or included artwork or photos of themselves or their children holding a hand-painted “Thank You.”
-We’re amazed by the creativity!
+Some of our customers have quoted writers or religious verses, written their own personal haiku, said thank you in multiple languages, or included artwork or photos of themselves or their children holding a hand-painted “Thank You.”
+We’re amazed by these creative thank you card ideas.

-Depending on the relationship you have, being a little cheeky and clever is welcome and sure to incite laughter.
-We think any friend would smile at this most simple personalized note card: “You’re the best.
-I’m lucky to know you.
+The bottom line is, you know the recipient the best.
+Your note should make a connection in a way that seems real and personal.
+With a good friend, being a little cheeky and clever is welcome and sure to incite laughter.
+With an older friend or relative, the tone might change.
+But we think any friend would smile at this most simple personalized note: “You’re the best.
+I’m lucky to know you.”

 Everyone has a friend who is amazingly quick with the thank you cards or the note saying just the right thing.
 She sends it right away, as a matter of courtesy and good manners, which makes you feel great, of course, but also a little guilty that you’re not more like her!

 We all have the power to make someone feel good, we just don’t use it often enough.
-And the truth is, a thank you note makes the sender feel just as good as the person who receives it.
-So for all you wannabee thank-you-note-writers, here are a few ways to make yourself (and someone else) feel good.
+And the truth is, thank you cards make the sender feel just as good as the person who receives it.
+So for all you wannabee thank-you-note-writers, here are a few thank you ideas to make you feel better about yourself and to make someone else smile.

 Send a card to thank your sister for being helpful with your kids